cometbft/cometbft/docs/references/architecture/adr-113-mempool-lanes.md

 ### One CList for all lanes

-We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate the lanes requirements, but this design clearly not scalable.
-In particular, the broadcast routine becomes overly complicated.
+We briefly considered sharing one CList for all lanes, changing the internal logic of CList to accommodate the lanes requirements, but this design clearly makes the code more complex, in particular the transaction dissemination logic.

 ### One P2P channel per lane

 P2P channels already have priorities implemented.
 P2P channel could be different for different lanes.
-Con: nodes need to agree on the channels during P2P handshake.
+A disadvantage is that nodes need to agree on the channels during the P2P handshake.

 * A channel ID is a byte.
 The current channel distribution among all reactors goes up to channel ID `0x61`.
 * Proposal: reserve a channel range for the mempool, for instance, channel ID `0x80` and all